Danielle-Campbell92/FoodMood_Frontend/README.md

 User's Story:
 User will choose an mood from the homepage(i.e. happy, angry, sad, etc.).
 Once selector has chosen a mood it will redirect them to the recipes associated to that mood.
 After saving a chosen recipe an associated playlist.
 Can keep track of your moods, recipes, and music if registerd and logged in.

+Project Management:
+Trello board that is high priority task with designated tasks, one board for tier 2 with designated tasks for each team member, another board for tier 3 that we can assign at random